Rosenberg Arts Alliance: Enticing Public Art Benches Downtown

 The Rosenberg Arts Alliance received a grant for $2,250 from the Anice Read Fund, which helped facilitate some of the painting of these eye-catching benches.

-In other cases, people from the community helped to pay for the seats and support the artists who created the images and embellishments upon them.
+In other cases, people from the community helped pay for the seats and supported the artists who created the images and embellishments upon them.
 The dedications varied in intent.

 In Memory of Vernon E. Campbell – Husband, Father, Grandfather, and Friend.
 Artist: Kathy Golden